-In 2020, we received regulatory approval to commercialize our disposables in India, where our systems themselves do not require regulatory approval before commercialization; however, as part of Voluntary Registration for CDSCO India, coming into force October 2023, related documents of ProSense were submitted.
+In 2020, we received regulatory approval to commercialize our disposables in India, where our systems themselves do not require regulatory approval before commercialization.
+In February 2020 we received regulatory approval in India for our cryoprobes.
+In November 2023, CDSCO granted approval for our ProSense System.